machine learning +

 Frequently Asked Questions

-Does RetryPolicy retry the entire graph or just the failed node?
+Does RetryPolicy retry the whole graph or only the broken node?

-Just the failed node.
-When a node raises an exception, RetryPolicy retries that specific node with the same input state.
+Only the broken node.
+When a node raises, RetryPolicy re-runs that one node with the same input state.
 The rest of the graph waits.

 # Each node gets its own policy